The NHS website is committed to the highest editorial and ethical standards in the provision of all its content and related services.

 Prior to publication, if there is a relevant policy, content must also be read by an appropriate policy official, either at the Department of Health and Social Care or NHS England, who checks it for alignment with that policy.

 Editorial content on the NHS website is reviewed systematically.
 All editorial content is reviewed at least every 3 years.

 Evidence updates to published content, as well as feedback from users and stakeholders, are considered on a day-by-day basis as they arrive, and content is reviewed and amended immediately if necessary.

 New content in development

 The NHS website welcomes feedback on all its content.
-There are 2 ways to provide feedback:
+You can contact us through the NHS website.

-- Contact – you can contact us using the NHS website feedback form that will be sent to our Service Desk team.
-The team will pass on your feedback to the appropriate editorial team member.
-Alternatively you can email us at email@example.com.
+Your feedback or complaint will be sent to our Service Desk team.
+The team will pass it to the appropriate content team member or clinician.
+Alternatively, you can email us at firstname.lastname@example.org.

-In the event that a complaint is made about a piece of content that cannot be resolved by the NHS.UK journalist, the matter will be escalated to the site's Content Director.
+In the event that a complaint cannot be resolved by a member of the team responsible for the NHS website, it will be escalated under NHS Digital's complaints procedure.

 Next review due: 14 October 2025